solid/process/README.md

 ### Reviewing proposals

-Candidate proposals to the Solid Specification, Solid Roadmap, or Supporting Documentation submitted for review go through an editorial process before they are accepted.
+Candidate Proposals to change the Solid Specification, Solid Roadmap, or Supporting Documentation must be submitted for editorial review before they are accepted, along with the results of any votes taken while the proposal was being drafted.

+An editor determines whether a Candidate Proposal includes a substantive change and marks it accordingly.

-Candidate proposals and the results of any vote related to the same need to be put forward to the editors for review.
-For the proposal to be accepted, three editors need to actively approve with no editors actively rejecting.
+Candidate Proposals with substantive changes require three editors to actively approve the proposal with no editors actively rejecting.
 Editors may abstain.
-A proposal must be open for at least one week before final acceptance.
+Candidate Proposals with substantive changes must remain open for at least one week before final acceptance.
 If an editor does not vote by the end of that week it will be assumed that the editor abstained.

+Candidate Proposals without substantive changes require one editor to actively approve the proposal with no editors actively rejecting.
+Editors may abstain.
+Candidate Proposals without substantive changes must remain open for at least twenty-four hours before final acceptance.
+If an editor does not vote by the end of that twenty-four hour period it will be assumed that the editor abstained.

+Once a Candidate Proposal has successfully passed editorial review and the specified wait-time has elapsed, it may be merged by an editor, or by one of its authors if they have appropriate permission to do so.

 ### Becoming an Editor